 Course Overview

-This is an introductory course on the development and management of relational database applications and business analytics.
-This course covers all of the phases of the enterprise database web application life cycle, and builds a hands-on system development using Database Management Systems.
-Appropriate technologies are used to build user interfaces for the database applications.
-Multi-dimensional data modeling is discussed, and Microsoft Power BI technologies are used to acquire, model, and visualize data.
+This is an introductory course on the deveopment and mangement of relational database applications and business analytics.
+Students will design and implement relational databases using data modelling techniques, normalization, and structured query language (SQL).
+The course emphasizes hands-on development of database solutions, including querying, data manipulation, and implementation of business workflows using transactions Multi-dimensional data modeling is discussed, and Microsoft Power BI technologies are used to acquire, model, and visualize data.

 Prerequisite(s)